Blazing Dragons

-Blazing Dragons is an animated television series created by Terry Jones and Gavin Scott, and produced by Nelvana and Ellipse Animation.
+Blazing Dragons is an animated television series created by Terry Jones and Gavin Scott, and co-produced by Nelvana, Ellipse Animation, & Carlton Television.
 A coinciding graphic adventure video game was released for the original PlayStation and Sega Saturn in 1996 by Crystal Dynamics.
 The video game features the voice talents of several celebrities.

 The series' protagonists are anthropomorphic dragons who are beset by evil humans, reversing a common story convention.
-The series parodies that of the King Arthur Tales as well as the periods of the Middle Ages.
+The series parodies that of the King Arthur tales as well as the periods of the Middle Ages.

-From 1996 to 1998, Blazing Dragons was produced by Nelvana in Canada and Ellipse Programme in France.
+From 1996 to 1998, Blazing Dragons was co-produced by Nelvana in Canada, Ellipse Programme in France, & Carlton Television in United Kingdom.
 In the series, King Allfire and his Knights of the Square Table fight against the evil Count Geoffrey and his inept minions.
 It ran for two seasons consisting of 26 episodes in total.

-The cartoon episodes that ran in the United States, namely Toon Disney, were bowdlerised.
-Parts of episodes considered too overt, such as the implied homosexuality of an effeminate character named Sir Blaze, and minor swearing, were cut for the American release, as such matters were deemed taboo to American children's programming at the time.
+The cartoon episodes that ran in the United States, namely Toon Disney, were censored.
+Parts of episodes considered too risqué, such as the implied homosexuality of an effeminate character named Sir Blaze, and minor profanity, were cut for the American release, as such matters were deemed taboo to American children's programming at the time.

 Although the voice actors are of Canadian and American nationality in real life, they voiced some of the characters with British accents (mainly the dragons were given that aforementioned accent), while some characters, such as Count Geoffrey, had Canadian accents, and Merle the Wizard has an American accent.